Glasgow razor gangs: Gang rivalry

 Throughout the 1920s and 1930s, most of Glasgow's street gangs were territorially based in working-class districts.
 This was reflected in the choice of names such as the Bridgeton Billy Boys, the Calton Entry, and the South Side Stickers.
 The Beehive Boys took their name from a draper's shop situated at the corner of Thistle Street and Cumberland Street in the Gorbals.

 Many gangs were active in the city; however, two of the most infamous were the former Penny Mobs, the Bridgeton Billy Boys and the Norman Conks.
-By the end of the 1930s, more gangs such as the Beehive Boys, the San Toi, Tongs, the Fleet, Govan Team, Den Toi, Bal Toi, Drummy, Provy, Aggro, skinheads, Tiny Torran Toi and Bingo Boys had come into existence.
+By the end of the 1930s, more gangs such as the Beehive Boys, the San Toi, Tongs, the Fleet, Govan Team, Den Toi, Bal Toi, Drummy, Provy, Aggro, Skinheads, Tiny Torran Toi and Bingo Boys had come into existence.

 Glasgow gangs were divided between those that were solely territorial and those that combined territorial and sectarian allegiances, such as the Protestant Bridgeton (or Billy) Boys who frequently clashed with the Roman Catholic Norman Conks in the East End of the city.
 The Billy Boys would meet at Bridgeton Cross, their claimed territory.
-The Norman Conks would gather in a street which was roughly half a kilometre south.
+The Norman Conks would gather in a street that was roughly half a kilometre south.
 The fact that the two were so close geographically caused many fights.

 The Billy Boys were founded and led by Billy Fullerton, a former member of the British Fascists.
 Fullerton also later became a member of the British Union of Fascists in the 1930s.
 The Billy Boys adopted a militaristic style of behaviour, marching on parades, forming their own bands, composing their own songs and music, and all dressed in a similar manner.
 The Billy Boys also formed a junior group whose members were teenagers called the Derry Boys.

 In the early 1930s, gang numbers started to decrease, mainly due to the work of the chief constable of the City of Glasgow Police, Sir Percy Sillitoe.
 Brought in due to his work with similar gangs in Sheffield, his tactic was to recruit big, strong men from rural areas and the Scottish Highlands.
 Due also to the start of World War II, the Billy boys went into decline in the late 1930s.